tarsius/emacsair.me/_posts/2018-10-31-many-releases.md

   GraphQL was designed around the idea that you should be able to "ask for what you need and get exactly that".
-Unfortunately this does not cover the "look, if I persist, then you are going to hand me over all the data anyway, so just caught it up already", which is what Forge needs.
+Unfortunately this does not cover the "look, if I persist, then you are going to hand me over all the data anyway, so just cough it up already", which is what Forge needs.

   `ghub--graphql-vacuum` provides a way to unpaginate all cursors in the